 You have to be careful about what items you buy, however.
 Be sure to check the expiration dates on the packaging.

 I would concentrate on canned, bottled, and frozen foods and drinks.
 Get as much as your storage space will allow when it comes to paper products and cleaning supplies.
-I do not recommend buying fresh foods in bulk unless you’re certain that you’ll be eating all of it within a week or so.
+I do not recommend buying fresh foods in bulk unless you’re certain that you’ll be eating all of them within a week or so.

 Buying in bulk is a small way to simplify your life, but it all adds up.

-By eliminating unpleasant chores from your schedule, you can free up a lot of time and preserve your energies for more important things.
+By eliminating unpleasant chores from your schedule, you can free up a lot of time and preserve your energy for more important things.
 These chores might include cleaning your house, mowing your lawn, washing your car, and cleaning, folding, and ironing your clothes.

 It’s worth the small cost of paying someone to do these things if you consider how much extra time you’ll have to pursue things that will bring you a greater reward like building your own income generating website.